MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 | Mirrored            | qps-plocm |
 | East Asian-language | qps-ploca |

-You can test with pseudo locales even if you are not using pseudotranslation, or have not enabled it yet.
+You can test with pseudo locales even if you aren't using pseudotranslation, or haven't enabled it yet.
 <!-- Does CLDR include pseudo locales? -->

 ### Locale identifiers for pseudo